dwilliams/dwilliams.github.io/posts/posting-from-solaris-7-on-sun-ultra-1-creator.rst

 As I've mentioned before, I'm running Solaris 7 on this Ultra 1.
 I'm primarily planning on writing, which between the restructured text and markdown files for this blogging system and LaTeX files for bigger projects, all that's really needed is a good syntax-highlighting text editor.
-I've been using one off and on for years that runs in Java and doesn't take much in the way of resources: jEdit (LINK HERE).
+I've been using one off and on for years that runs in Java and doesn't take much in the way of resources: `jEdit (https://www.jedit.org/) <https://www.jedit.org/>`_.
 I figured that it would be perfect for a Sun workstation as Sun created Java in the first place.
 Getting it to run, however, was a bit of a saga.
 Also, while installing Solaris 7 on the harddrive went smoothly, installing Solaris 7 on the ZuluSCSI-Wide did not.

 This is getting a bit long, so I'll chronicle the installation of Solaris 7, Java 1.3, and jEdit in the next post.
-I'll then go through setting up Tribblix (LINK HERE), the NFS server, rlogin / rsh, and mounting the NFS share on Solaris 7.
+I'll then go through setting up `Tribblix (http://www.tribblix.org/) <http://www.tribblix.org/>`_, the NFS server, rlogin / rsh, and mounting the NFS share on Solaris 7.
 It works, and I'm finishing this article on it now.

 ..
 Link some docs here such as the service manual, NVRAM docs, Solaris 7 docs, etc.  Make sure there are "offline" saved
 .. versions too, even if they're not linked here.

 Below are some of the docs used for this effort (original link and a backup copy):

 * Sun Microsystems Ultra 1 Service Manual: LINK and LINK

 ..
 Make sure to get some pictures of the system, both open and in-situ.